-The Calcasieu River Basin is a shallow wetland/aquatic system with the Calcasieu River providing freshwater input at the north end and a generally north to south circulation pattern through Calcasieu Lake.
-Calcasieu Lake is considered a partially-mixed estuary in which tidal inundation creates a salt wedge in the upper estuary, forcing a mixing zone with the upper freshwater discharge into the system.
+The Calcasieu River Basin is a shallow wetland/aquatic system.
+The Calcasieu River provides freshwater input at the north end in a generally north to south circulation pattern through Calcasieu Lake.
+Calcasieu Lake is considered a partially mixed estuary in which tidal inundation creates a salt wedge in the upper estuary, forcing a mixing zone with the upper freshwater discharge into the system.
 Calcasieu Pass permits tidal exchange with the Gulf of Mexico.
-Water level fluctuations are the result of Calcasieu River discharge, tides and winds.
+Water level fluctuations are the result of Calcasieu River discharge, tides, and winds.
 Tides are a major factor affecting the water movement in the basin with mean ranges of 1.7 feet at Calcasieu Pass and 0.7 feet at Lake Charles.

 The Calcasieu River drains approximately 3,775 square miles and has an overall mainstream length of 191 miles.
 The character of the river changes from a small, fast stream at its headwaters near Slagle, Louisiana to a broad sluggish estuary extending from the Lake Charles area to the Gulf of Mexico.
-Historically, the natural channel of the Calcasieu River ran through the central part of Calcasieu Lake and exited through the naturally twisting lower Calcasieu River, depositing material into the adjacent wetlands, creating a bar at the mouth of Calcasieu Pass which controlled intrusion of saltwater into the basin.
+Historically, the natural channel of the Calcasieu River ran through the central part of Calcasieu Lake and exited through the naturally twisting lower Calcasieu River.
+These flows deposited material into the adjacent wetlands and created a bar at the mouth of Calcasieu Pass which controlled intrusion of saltwater into the basin.
 This natural process provided a naturally degrading, yet sustainable marsh habitat that thrived despite natural subsidence and sea level rise common in Louisiana coastal marshes.

 Beginning in the late 1800's and continuing into the mid-1900's, navigational improvements in the ship channel resulted in significant modifications to natural hydrologic patterns in the basin.
-These alterations have resulted in the disruption of the natural hydrologic and sedimentation processes which contributed to wetland building and maintenance, while subsidence and sea level rise result in an average water level rise of 0.25 inches per year (USGS 2007).
-The present river circulation largely bypasses Calcasieu Lake causing the river to drop much of its sediment load in the ship channel rather than in the lake and adjacent wetlands.
+These alterations have resulted in the disruption of the natural hydrologic and sedimentation processes which contributed to wetland building and maintenance.
+At the same time, subsidence and sea level rise have resulted in an average water level rise of 0.25 inches per year (USGS 2007).
+The present river circulation largely bypasses Calcasieu Lake and causes the river to drop much of its sediment load in the ship channel rather than in the lake and adjacent wetlands.
 Sedimentation of the ship channel is primarily the result of bank erosion and sloughing of bank sediments into the channel.

-The deeper and wider channel permits saltwater to travel farther north in the ship channel affecting greater acreages of wetlands.
-As a result, a saltwater barrier was constructed north of the Calcasieu River above Lake Charles to prevented further movement of the saltwater wedge upstream.
-The barrier divides the river into an upstream fresh water system and a downstream estuarine system.
-The natural river channel below the barrier and above the Gulf Intracoastal Waterway (GIWW) has been widened, deepened and, in places, replaced by a new channel (the Calcasieu River and Pass, Louisiana project navigation channel).
+The deeper and wider channel in the Calcasieu River permits saltwater to travel farther north in the ship channel and affects a larger wetland area.
+As a result, a saltwater barrier was constructed north of the Calcasieu River, above Lake Charles, to prevent further movement of the saltwater wedge upstream.
+The barrier divides the river into an upstream freshwater system and a downstream estuarine system.
+The natural river channel, below the barrier and above the Gulf Intracoastal Waterway (GIWW), has been widened, deepened, and in some locations, replaced by a new channel (the Calcasieu River and Pass, Louisiana project navigation channel).
 The new channel was dredged for navigational purposes.
 The extensive modifications have resulted in a complex system of interlaced natural and artificial channels, loops and lakes.